oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 replicaset.apps/storefront-79d7d954d6                                    0         0         0       40m
 replicaset.apps/zipkin-88c48d8b9                                         1         1         1       69m
 ```
-We see that all of the pods are not the origional replica set version, and there are no pods in the new one.
+We see that all of the pods are now the original replica set version, and there are no pods in the new one.

 - If we check this by going to the status we can see the rollback has worked (remember to replace the IP address with the one for your service) :
   -  `curl -i -k -X GET https://987.123.456.789/sf/status`